Ayurveda the

 ta, and given a

 drink prepared with sugar and honey.
-In cases of
+In cases

-haematemesis the patient should be given haemostatic
+haematemesis the patient should be given

-dravyas such as Naakeara flower (Mesua ferrea) or
+such as Na칐ake큦ara flower (Mesua ferrea) or

-Vaaka leaf (Adhatoda vasica) to stop the bleeding.
+Va칢aka leaf (Adhatoda vasica) to stop the bleeding.

-Additional measures include the use of ulapraamana
+Additional measures include the use of 큦ulapra큦amana

-or antispasmodic dravyas such as aka fruit
+or antispasmodic dravyas

-(Cuminum cyminum) and Dhayaka fruit
+(Cuminum cyminum) and Dha칗yaka fruit

 (Coriandrum sativum), and demulcents such as